intel/neural-compressor/examples/pytorch/nlp/huggingface_models/language-modeling/pruning/eager/README.md

 See more about loading [huggingface dataset](https://huggingface.co/docs/datasets/loading_datasets.html)

 # Run Examples

-Intel® Neural Compressor supports pruning and slimming operations for LLMs without retraining.
-Experimentally verified pruning at the MLP layers with channel-wise pattern, which can achieve 10%-20% sparsity and speed up inference while accuracy drops < 1% [Retrain-free Example](https://github.com/intel/neural-compressor/tree/master/examples/pytorch/nlp/huggingface_models/language-modeling/pruning/eager/run_clm_no_trainer.py).
+Intel® Neural Compressor provides pruning and slimming capabilities for Large Language Models(LLMs) without the need for retraining.
+Through experimental verification, we have found that pruning MLP layers using channel-wise patterns can achieve a sparsity of 10%-20% without sacrificing accuracy, thereby significantly speeding up inference by <1%.
+[Retrain-free Example](https://github.com/intel/neural-compressor/tree/master/examples/pytorch/nlp/huggingface_models/language-modeling/pruning/eager/run_clm_no_trainer.py).

-The 1x1 and N:M pruning formats are supported using the [SparseGPT Example](https://github.com/intel/neural-compressor/tree/master/examples/pytorch/nlp/huggingface_models/language-modeling/pruning/eager/run_clm_sparsegpt.py), with models up to 70B being able to be pruned in less than an hour and achieving 40%-50% sparsity in the MHA and MLP layers, while models of 7B and above may have a accuracy drop < 1%.
+The pruning patterns of 1x1, 2:4 and 4:8 are supported through the use of the [SparseGPT Example](https://github.com/intel/neural-compressor/tree/master/examples/pytorch/nlp/huggingface_models/language-modeling/pruning/eager/run_clm_sparsegpt.py), It is possible to prune models up to 70B in size within two hour, achieving a sparsity of 40%-50% in both the MHA and MLP layers.
+For models of 7B and above, the drop in accuracy is less than 1%.
-There are pruning scripts for LLM sparse models (GPT-j, BLOOM, OPT, LLaMA etc).
-The sparse model can be obtained by modifying pruning parameters.
+Pruning scripts are available for LLM sparse models such as GPT-j, BLOOM, OPT, LLaMA, and the sparse model can be obtained by modifying the pruning parameters.
 [Pruning Scripts](https://github.com/intel/neural-compressor/tree/master/examples/pytorch/nlp/huggingface_models/language-modeling/pruning/eager/scripts/).

 ### Results